 So much more than just Music Lessons

 Gisborne Secondary College gives students a range of musical experiences that focus on student participation in a variety of ensembles and weekly lessons.
-The program is based in the Performing Arts Centre (PAC) which includes the Barcham Theatre, a rehearsal room, three practice rooms, two classrooms and a dance/drama studio.
-It should be noted that during times of remote learning the Instrumental Program successfully functions as an online platform as it did in 2020.
+The program operates from the Performing Arts Centre (PAC) which includes the Barcham Theatre, a rehearsal room, three practice rooms, two classrooms and a dance/drama studio.

-Ensembles are held at various times in the Performing Arts Centre.
+Ensembles take place at various time in the Performing Arts Centre.
 The purpose of the ensemble program is for students to develop a range of performing skills in a group setting as well as gain confidence and make new friends.

-Lessons are timetabled on a rotating basis during class time and timetables will be placed on the Performing Arts Centre windows.
+Lessons are timetabled on a rotating basis during class time.
 Lessons are normally for half a period.
 This means that students do not miss the same subject more than once.
 Tutors communicate lesson times over TEAMS and XUNO, and are available to chat on the TEAMS platform.

 Instrumental Music tutors are not expected to find students, and students who regularly miss lessons may be asked to discontinue in the program to make room for students on the waiting list.